Typhoon Ken (1982): Meteorological history

 The typhoon moved west-northwest at a slower rate than expected, but on September 19, Typhoon Ken, a subtropical ridge moved west-southwest, moving into south China and the South China Sea.
 As such, many tropical cyclone forecast models showed Ken turning north-northeast, but Ken began to stall on September 20 instead.
 Around this time, the JMA estimated peak wind speeds of 110 mph and a peak pressure of 940 mbar.
 Initially, Ken was small, but around this time the storm began to grow in size.
-The cause of the structural change is unknown, but it is possible that some dry air got induced into the storm's circulation, which also caused the eye to collapse and the storm to weaken.
+The cause of the structural change is unknown, but it is possible that some dry air got introduced into the storm's circulation, which also caused the eye to collapse and the storm to weaken.

 By September 21, Ken began to move erratically due to a deepening trough that was centered north of Typhoon Ken before taking off in the general direction of Japan.
 Weakening ensued thereafter due to increased wind shear.
 By September 23, the JWC reported that winds had diminished below Category 2-equaivlent strength on the SSHWS while the JMA reported winds of 130 km/h.
 At this time, Ken was located around 650 km south of Tokyo.
 By the next day, however, this weakening trend had leveled off; data from the JMA suggests that the storm did not weaken further until September 25.
 After according to the JTWC, maintain winds of 135 km/h during September 24, the typhoon weakened slightly.
 Ken made landfall near Shikoku early on September 25 with winds of 130 km/h, and after weakening a little according to the JTWC, Ken passed over Honshu.
 That day, the system moved into the Sea of Japan, where it transitioned into an extratropical cyclone while producing winds just below typhoon-force.
 Despite this, the JMA kept an eye on the system for two more days.